Direct Current Fundamentals

 Electrical Drawing and Print Reading

-Introduction to preparation and interpretation of residential and commercial electrical drawings, diagrams, and schematics.
-Study includes an introduction to drafting instruments, orthographic projection, sectional views, axonometric projection, and technical sketching.
-Included is the interpretation of construction drawings, electrical symbols, wiring diagrams, schedules, notation, technical information, and electrical specifications used on electrical drawings.
-(Formerly EDT 120) 2 Credits (1 Lecture - 3 Lab)
+An introduction to preparation and interpretation of residential and commercial electrical drawings, diagrams, and schematics.
+Provides an introduction to computer aided drawing, orthographic projection, and sectional views.
+Included is the interpretation of construction drawings, symbols, wiring diagrams, schedules, notation, technical information, and specifications used on drawings.
+(Formerly ELT128) 2 Credits (1 Lecture - 3 Lab)

 Process Control Basics

 Study of process control systems and the related theories that govern the use of electronic intelligence to control a physical process.
 Topics cover electronic intelligence theory as it applies to microcontrollers and basic language programming as well as the elements of the physical process, including the electronic components such as diodes, transistors, thyristors, LEDs, optical switches, and operational amplifiers.
 Electro/Mechanical component theory includes motors, switches and relays.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122 or RET122.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122 or RET122 or ELT129.
+Spring Only.

 Electrical Motor Control